-On April 5, 2013, we announced that, subject to final NIGC approval, we and the Jamul Tribe have entered into definitive agreements (including management, development, branding and lending arrangements), to jointly develop a Hollywood Casino-branded casino and resort on the Jamul Tribe's trust land in San Diego County, California.
+On April 5, 2013, we announced that, subject to final National Indian Gaming Commission approval, we and the Jamul Tribe had entered into definitive agreements (including management, development, branding and lending arrangements), to jointly develop a Hollywood Casinobranded casino on the Jamul Tribe's trust land in San Diego County, California.
 The proposed facility is located approximately 20 miles east of downtown San Diego.
-The proposed \$360 million development will include a three-story gaming and entertainment facility of approximately 200,000 square feet featuring over 1,700 slot machines, 50 live table games, including poker, multiple restaurants, bars and lounges and a partially enclosed parking structure with over 1,900 spaces.
-In mid-January 2014, we announced the commencement of construction activities at the site and it is anticipated the facility will open in early 2016.
-We may, under certain circumstances, provide backstop financing to the Jamul Tribe in connection with the project and, upon opening, we will manage the casino and resort.
+The proposed \$360 million development project will include a three-story gaming and entertainment facility of approximately 200,000 square feet featuring over 1,700 slot machines, 43 live table games, including poker, multiple restaurants, bars and lounges and a partially enclosed parking structure with over 1,800 spaces.
+In mid-January 2014, we announced the commencement of construction activities at the site and it is anticipated that the facility will open in mid-2016.
+We currently provide financing to the Jamul Tribe in connection with the project and, upon opening, we will manage and provide branding for the casino.